Navigating the 5 Stages of Palliative Care: A Guide for Caregivers

 Stage 4: Late Stage Care

 At Stage 4 end-of-life care begins.
 The biggest priority is to ensure your loved one is as comfortable as possible.
 Caregivers will also provide patients with psychological, emotional and spiritual support to make their final days as peaceful and stress-free as possible.
-At this stage you should consider contacting your local hospice for additional support.
-If your loved one wishes to stay at home, a live-in care assistant is required.
-Alternatively your loved one may prefer to move into a palliative care home.

 Stage 5: Bereavement Support for Family and Caregivers

-The final stage is bereavement support for loved ones and caregivers.
+The final stage is to offer bereavement support for loved ones and caregivers.
 Everyone handles bereavement differently and there is no one size fits all solution.
 At Tiggo Care we offer all of our palliative care assistants free counselling via our employee assistance program and we recommend family members try counselling too.
 If you would rather something less formal, religious professionals and spiritual professionals also provide bereavement support.

 If you're really struggling then you should consider contacting your local NHS mental health services.
 They can offer you counselling, therapy and support from trained mental health doctors.